noxiousghost/yipl-log-processor/README.md

 - Add unit tests for client and server.
 - Implement user roles and permissions.
 - Migrate from JSON file storage to a database (e.g., MongoDB).
-- Add search and filter functionality for events.

 ## Contact